rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

   * Choose if object status messages should be sent with the "retained" flag set.
 The retain flag will cause most brokers to "remember" the status and send it to any client that later subscribes to the status topic.
   * Choose whether to log MQTT messages sent or received by this device.
-* Objects can be edited by clicking the "Edit" button.
+</li><li>Objects can be edited by clicking the "Edit" button.
 This brings up the same window used for adding a new object.
-* Use the "Delete" button to delete an object.
+</li><li>Use the "Delete" button to delete an object.
 When a object is deleted, the plug-in unsubscribes to any topics related to that device.
-* When "Done" is clicked, objects with standard topics are subscribed to their <b>command</b> full topics.
+</li><li>When "Done" is clicked, objects with standard topics are subscribed to their <b>command</b> full topics.
 Objects with custom topics are subscribed only to the topic as-is.
-*Click "Done" for changes to become effective!*
+<i>Click "Done" for changes to become effective!</i>
+<li></ul>
 ### Settings Tab

 * Prefixes and Postfixes can be set for "standard" topics.